Symbol

 reincarnation.jpg

 Life uses form to evolve and the human body is one living example of this principle.
 Yet form alone is inert: a symbol must be understood.
 Only then does it become a key, a gateway or a mirror through which awareness knows itself.
 Beauty acts as a catalyst, signalling coherence and awakening recognition.
-A fool and a magician may observe the same shape, but only one recognises the mirror; the mirror and the witness must be in harmony.
-Sacred geometry is the bridge through which awareness elevates, evolves and continues its journey.
+A fool and a magician may observe two opposing shapes, but only one recognises the mirror.
+Sacred geometry is the modality through which awareness elevates, evolves and continues its journey.